 Step 1: Installing and Configuring ESXi

 - Install VMware ESXi onto your server.
-When the install has finished, you should be presented with a screen like the one below.
-Before we go any further, it is important that you have your server connected via ethernet to the same network as your LAN.
+When the installation has finished, you should be presented with a screen like the one below.
+Before we go any further, you must have your server connected via ethernet to the same network as your LAN.

 We will now configure ESXi with an IP address so that we can access it via vSphere/Workstation.

-- Press F2 and you will and enter “password” as the password and now that we have access we can change this by clicking on “configure password”.
+- Press F2 and you will enter “password” as the password now that we have access we can change this by clicking on “configure password”.